 Skip to content

-Flawless Stucco Finish Guide
+Mastering the Flawless Stucco Finish: A Plasterer's Guide

-By Stucco Champions··4 min read
+By Stucco Champions··3 min read

 Stucco Champions warranty guide infographic showing covered hairline cracks versus non-covered impact damage.

 A flawless stucco finish is the holy grail of exterior plastering.
 It is what separates a high-end custom estate in Newport Beach from a standard tract home.
-But achieving that perfect, uniform texture isn't magic—it is a combination of chemistry, timing, and skilled labor.
+But achieving that perfect, uniform texture isn't magic—it is a combination of chemistry, timing, and highly skilled labor.

 1. The Canvas: It Starts with the Brown Coat